 With scenery only made in New Zealand, and roads that vary from open and flowing, to tight and technical, Targa New Zealand is the Ultimate Road Race.
 Further, Targa New Zealand brings together an incredibly diverse collection of cars and drivers from around New Zealand and the world.
 Kiwi’s have a rich grass roots motorsport heritage as well as a presence in the international racing scene varying from Formula 1, Formula 5000, CanAm, V8 Supercars and Rallying.
 This heritage creates a unique platform for Targa New Zealand to springboard from and a unique blend of automotive machinery for drivers to compete in.
 From vintage sports cars, Kiwi developed specials, Italian exotics and state-of-the-art 4WD machines, Targa New Zealand caters to them all.

 As Targa New Zealand grew, so did the competitive offering – smaller two and three day events were created, as well as one day sprint events.
 These events are special, allowing competitors to test themselves and their vehicles in preparation for the annual Targa New Zealand.
 Since the inaugural Targa New Zealand, the event has evolved and developed, with a keen focus on ensuring Targa continues to be The Ultimate Road Race.
-With a huge focus on safety, operational and event efficiency and competitor experience, Targa New Zealand is un-matched globally in competitive stage distance per dollar spent, and has had zero fatalities in it’s nearly 20 years of operation.
+With a huge focus on safety, operational and event efficiency and competitor experience, Targa New Zealand is un-matched globally in competitive stage distance per dollar spent, and has had zero fatalities in it’s 25 years of operation.

 In April 2008, Mike passed the torch on to Peter who’s focus on safety, efficiency, improved race systems and processes have made Targa NZ a world class motorsport event, brimming with Kiwi hospitality, along with competitor and crew camaraderie.
 Come join us down here in New Zealand for Targa New Zealand, The Ultimate Road Race – It will change your life.